medusajs/medusa/docs/content/advanced/backend/plugins/create.md

 npm link your-plugin
 ```

-Where `<SERVER_PATH>` is the path to your Medusa server and `<PLUGIN_PATH>` is the path to your plugin.
+Where `<SERVER_PATH>` is the path to your Medusa backend and `<PLUGIN_PATH>` is the path to your plugin.

 This links the `medusa-interfaces` and `@medusajs/medusa` packages from your `medusa-backend` to your plugin directory and then links your plugin to your `medusa-backend`.

 #### APIs not loading

-If the APIs you added to your Medussa server are not loading then please try the following steps:
+If the APIs you added to your Medussa backend are not loading then please try the following steps:

 ```bash npm2yarn
 cd <PLUGIN_PATH>